Quible-Network/quible-node/README.md

     cargo build --features surrealdb/protocol-ws --release --target=x86_64-unknown-linux-gnu

+## Building a debian package

+Ensure you have cargo-deb installed (`cargo install cargo-deb`).

+After building the binary, you can build the debian package with this command:

+    cargo deb --no-build --target=x86_64-unknown-linux-gnu

 # Using docker-compose

 Once you have built a binary, you can quickly get the Ubuntu-like environment running (without installing SurrealDB) by using Docker Compose.